ericlindsey/automate-gmtsar/README.md

 2. Combine the frames to fit your desired latitude bounds using cat_s1.py

-3. Set up your processing directory with the DEM and links to the raw data using setup_tops.sh
+3.  a.
+Set up your processing directory with the DEM and links to the raw data using setup_tops.sh

+    b.
+Download the most recent AUX_CAL files from <https://qc.sentinel1.copernicus.eu/>

 4. Generate SLCs and radar geometry with gmtsar_app.py, startstage = 1, endstage = 3